 The location of Paul’s home will be disclosed after you purchase your ticket.

 Step Inside Iran by Parisa Abdollahi

 Members only of GEO stepped into the world of the semi-nomadic Qashqai tribe!
 Parisa’s father, a sixth-generation Qashqai rug merchant talked about leading the tribe, and Parisa’s mother made a delicious Persian stew.
 The guests enjoyed the presentations and wine amongst the beautiful imports at Parisa’s Rug store.

 Cultural Heritage in the Middle East: War and Identity by Salam al-Kuntar

+Syrian Archeologist Salam al-Kuntar discussed preserving heritage in a time of war at the Pyramid Club.
 Al-Kuntar left her native Syria in 2012, coming to The University of Pennsylvania where she co-directs the Safeguarding the Heritage of Syria and Iraq Initiative.
-Our members enjoyed an intimate cocktail reception at this prestigious club, and had an exclusive opportunity to learn how leading institutions across the world collaborated to safeguard and rescue the most important cultural artifacts and world heritage sites from destruction by ISIS.
+Our members enjoyed an intimate cocktail reception at this prestigious club, and had an exclusive opportunity to learn how leading institutions across the world collaborated to safeguard and rescue the cultural artifacts and world heritage sites from destruction by ISIS.